0xaust1n/salesforce_vscode_template/README.md

 ## Configs

 **Install dependencies**
-> PS: use terimal and cd to your project
+> PS: use terminal and cd to your project
 > Please make sure you already finished the "How to install" step before start
 ```
 # install dependencies